patricia-pan/node-readme/README.md

     `module.exports.myFaveFoods = ['Pad thai', 'Boba', 'Ferrero Rocher', 'Krispy Kreme glazed donuts', 'In N Out cheeseburgers with extra grilled onions, extra toasted']`

-6. Next, you'll want to import your module into your index.js file.
+3. Next, you'll want to import your module into your index.js file.
 Within your index.js file, make sure the include the below line of code:

     `const myModule = require('./myModule.js')`

     where 'myModule' is the name of the variable you would like to use, and './myModule.js' is the file path of where your module is located.

-7. To run your code, type `node index.js` to run your code in the terminal.

 ## How to install npm packages, such as one that allows you to automatically run your backend code in your terminal whenever you save (nodemon)
 1. Download the nodemon package globally if you don't have it already: `npm install -g nodemon`